paultcochrane/blog-travis-ci-com/README.md

 # About this repository #

-This is the documentation site for Travis! (http://docs.travis-ci.com)
+This is the bloge for Travis! (http://blog.travis-ci.com)

 ## How to contribute